griffin-analytics/griffin-ide-docs/README.md

 ## Unlock the Potential of Marketing Data Science

-Griffin Analytics Studio is a cutting-edge, production-ready solution designed to empower data analysts data-savvy marketers.
+Griffin Analytics Studio is designed to support data analysts data-savvy marketers.

 ---